Dawn-Of-Justice/natural-language-processing/README.md

 ## Contributing

 Contributions are welcome!
-If you have any improvements or additional examples to add, feel free to open a pull request.
+Feel free to open a pull request if you have any improvements or additional examples to add.
 Please ensure that your code follows the repository's style and conventions.

 ## License